 How do I go about lifting for strength?

 Muscular strength is gained when you lift heavy.
-For pure strength development, keep the resistance heavy enough so that you cannot lift more than eight reps, and then follow the progressive overload principle and increase the weight when you can lift more then eight.
+For pure strength development, keep the resistance heavy enough so that you cannot lift more than eight reps, and then follow the progressive overload principle and increase the weight when you can lift more than eight.
 Expect your reps to drop whenever you increase the weight.
 For example, suppose you've been doing 10 reps of bench presses with 175 pounds and you increase the weight to 190 pounds.
-Because the weight is heavier, you will lift fewer reps, but as your muscles accommodate, you will again be able to lift more reps.
+Because the weight is heavier, you will lift fewer reps, but as your muscles accommodate over time, you will again be able to lift more reps.
 When strength is your priority, you can experiment with heavy days.
 Heavy days are when you lift as much as you can one time.
 This is called a one-repetition maximum (a 10-rep maximum would be the weight you can lift 10 times to fatigue).
-Heavy days are challenging, so I don't recommend them more than once a week so that your muscles have time to recover and grow.
+Heavy days are challenging, and caution must be used to avoid strain or injury to the muscles, so I don't recommend them more than once a week.
+Your muscles need time to recover and grow.